-Trump aide's suspected middleman boasted about Moscow contacts -- source
+Trump aide's suspected middleman knew about Clinton 'dirt' -- source

 Mifsud, who is not accused of wrongdoing, has not responded to multiple CNN attempts to contact him.
 He told the UK's Daily Telegraph newspaper that the allegations were exaggerated.
 "I have a clear conscience," he told the paper.

 Mifsud told the business contact in April 2016 that Moscow held a large amount of information about Hillary Clinton, who was then running for president.
-Mifsud said "These guys (Russia) have a whole bunch of stuff on Clinton," the contact told CNN.
+Mifsud said: "These guys (Russia) have a whole bunch of stuff on Clinton," the contact told CNN.

 According to court papers, the contact used similar language in a meeting with Papadopoulos, who was then a foreign policy aide to the Trump campaign.
 "Papadopoulos further stated that Foreign Contact 1 told him that the Russians 'have dirt on her,' meaning Clinton, and that they have 'thousands of emails,'" the FBI affidavit says.
 That meeting, in London, also took place in April 2016.